glenjarvis/talk-yaml-json-xml-oh-my/README.md

 etc.).
 So, you may ask, why have different formats to represent the same thing.
 Here's an easy way to remember that:

-JSON: For programmers
+* JSON: For programmers / APIs
-YAML: For people
+* YAML: For people
-XML: For computers
+* XML: For computers

 Yes, programmers are people who program computers.
 But, the above is a simple breakdown for why one would use a particular format.

 Honestly, you are given the format from a data source.
-Whatever format that they gave it to you is probably the format you'll have to consume.
+Whatever format that they gave it to you is probably the format you'll have to consume or use.

 If you have to choose a format to give to another service, avoid XML if possible.
 And, when in dobut, choose JSON.